 I took the following photos today, after moving mulch “earth” with Aaron.
 It had just begun raining.
 I often study my hands.
 In today’s hand study, I noticed mica scattered all over my coal hands…sparkling in the new rain like diamonds.

 These hands may still appear unhealthy to you.
 You may be wondering why I feel as if the end of the healing process is near when I carry these hands.
 Let this speak to you.
 The hands you see in this photo are so much better now than they were before…enough so, in fact, that I’m happy to show them off.
 I know they still aren’t picturesque or “normal”, but I also know that it is a relief to look down at these hands and not see something like they were before.
-Below are a few images that are similar to what my hands looked like.
+Below are a few images I pulled from the internet that are similar to what my hands looked like.
 The last, of which, is a pretty similar picture of how they were toward the end.
 Meat grinder hands.

 I am also happy to report that my magical gypsy eye no longer looks something like this:

 (I did take photos of my hands and eye during the healing process.
 They have been misplaced.
 Probably a good thing for you, the viewer.
 I only hope that my description of them can create an even better visual picture.)

 If you also suffer from this ailment…godspeed, my friend.
 I recommend you visit an allergist.
 After much trouble shooting, as an October update to the above writing, we’re fairly certain that dairy and peanuts are the main cause of my troubles.
 I’ve unwillingly removed cheese, milk, sour cream, whey, (etc in the dairy products list) from my diet.
 My hands are much happier about this.

 A few times, I’ve eaten peanuts and have seen the ooze re-appear.